 In fact, German cockroaches need water more than food to survive.
 So limiting access to moisture and water sources should be a top priority.

-Below are examples of some of these sources that act as attractants, but make sure you check out my more detailed list of what attracts cockroaches to your home so you can thoroughly check your home.
+Below are examples of some of these sources that act as attractants, but make sure you check out my more detailed list of what attracts cockroaches to your home so you can carry out a thorough inspection.

 - Dripping or leaking faucet

-- Dishes left in sink overnight to soak
+- Dishes left in the sink overnight to soak

 - Food and pet food left out overnight